pjrdata/gacd-w4/README.md

 Additionally, the variable names were stored in a separate file so these were read and the columns named appropriately (with some cleaning up of the names so they were more readable)

 ###Output files
-There are two files produced by the analysis.
+There are four files produced by the analysis, two csv and two txt files.

-1. merged_data.csv contains the merged, cleaned and tidied data, written out to a csv file for re-use and for validation that it is correct. this file is the result of parts 1-4 of the assignment.
+1 merged_data.txt contains the merged, cleaned and tidied data, written out to a text file.
+It is for validation.
+This file is the intermediate result of parts 1-4 of the assignment.

+2 merged_data.csv is a comma separated version of the text data file of the same name.
+This one is produced because it's easier to open in ms excel for viewing/validation.

-2. aggregate_data.csv contains the final output from the summary by activity and subject as requested in part 4 of the assignment
+3 aggregate_data.txt contains the final output from the summary by activity and subject.
+It is the file requested in part 5 of the assignment

+4 aggregate_data.csv is a comma separated version of the text data file of the same name.
+This one is produced because it's easier to open in ms excel for viewing/validation.